mau-arrieta/Doc-Anonymizer/README.md

 The whole dataset was approximately 50gb, our model used 2.4% of it for fine-tuning due to storage constraints the team worked with.
 Our final version was fine-tuned with a total of 12k document images, with a 80-10-10 data partition for training,validation and testing, in that order.

 ### 3.3.
 Architecture

+Our implemented architecture is based on the Faster R-CNN framework for object detection, which integrates three main components:

+1. **Feature extraction backbone: ResNet-18**.
+We use ResNet-18 as the backbone convolutional neural network.
+ResNet-18 consists of an initial convolution + pooling layer followed by 4 residual blocks.
+Each residual block contains convolutional layers with skip connections (adding input directly to output), which stabilizes training even with increased depth.
+The backbone outputs a high-level feature map, typically 1/32 of the original input resolution, but rich in semantic information.
+We chose ResNet-18 as the backbone because it’s lightweight, ensuring faster training and inference, which is critical given the high-resolution nature of document images and the residual connections allow training deeper networks efficiently, but ResNet-18 is deep enough to capture important hierarchical document features (lines → paragraphs → figures).

+2. **Region Proposal Network (RPN)**.
+The RPN takes the feature map from ResNet-18 and slides small 3x3 convolutions across it.
+It predicts: objectness scores, whether each anchor (small sliding window) likely contains an object, and bounding box deltas, adjustments to anchors to better fit objects.
+The RPN uses multiple anchors at each position (different scales and aspect ratios), generating thousands of candidate regions (ROIs).

+3. **ROI Heads (Classifier + Regressor)**.
+The top N proposals from the RPN are then processed by ROI Pooling/ROI Align which consists on crops + resizes each proposed region from the feature map to a fixed size (e.g., 7x7).
+A series of fully connected layers (MLP) predict: Class scores (multi-class softmax over our labels like "title", "paragraph", "figure", etc) and bounding box refinements for each predicted class.

 ### 3.4.
 Metrics